davetgerrard/GenomicLayers/README.md

 BF.4 is a poly-B run (not A) and BF.3 is a poly-V run (not T). other jumps include other similar factors.
 Commonly GC-rich regions, not sure if not-A or not-T are more discerning than all-GC.

-TODO move on to testing against specific TSS being activated (quantitative?) or de-activated.
+__TODO__ move on to testing against specific TSS being activated (quantitative?) or de-activated.
+__TODO__ add ... to optimise function to allow watch function on layer binding (probably won't work with parallel jobs).

 __2015-12-11__  Progress on latest run